kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 ```

-**Shooting Bullets + Collision Dection**
+**Shooting Bullets + Collision Detection**

-Writing the below function was definitley a fun problem to solve.
+Writing the below function was definitely a fun problem to solve.
 I needed a function that could move bullets up towards the enemy and then remove them if they are hit by the bullet.
 To do this, I first implemented a `setInterval` method which allowed me to control the speed of the bullets movement and then every millisecond each bullet would then move vertically up the grid and I did this by deducting the bullets starting position by `-= 11` because each row is eleven blocks wide meaning block `88` would be below block `77`.

 Once the bullet is in enemy territory and hits one, I used `allCells[temp].classList.remove(pokemonHit)` to remove the pokemon from the grid, increase the players points using a function and function declaration but only after finding out which pokemon has been hit through an `if` statement.
 The reason I needed to do this was because my game had **3 Levels** with each level having a different pokemon to hit.